Find Affordable College Courses

 The colleges and universities below are the most popular for liberal arts / sciences and humanities majors pursuing a bachelor's degree.

-Our analysis found Eastern Kentucky University to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Kentucky.
-Eastern is a large public school located in the distant town of Richmond.
+Our 2023 rankings named Eastern Kentucky University the most popular school in Kentucky for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Eastern is a fairly large public school located in the town of Richmond.

 Of the 162 students majoring in liberal arts / sciences and humanities at Eastern, 38% are male and 62% are female.